-There are two ways you can choose to send invoices to your clients.
+There are two ways you can choose to send online invoices to your clients.
 Either you can attach a PDF file with the invoice to the email you send out.
-Or you can use the ‘link to invoice’ function, which will allow your clients to open the invoice on their web browser and pay for the invoice online.
+Or you can use the ‘link to invoice’ function, which will allow your clients to open the online invoices on their web browser and pay for the invoice online.
 The link is secured with a pin code, to keep your client’s information safe.
 You can also choose to activate both alternatives for your clients.

 To send a PDF file with your client’s invoice, create a new invoice and then click on ‘Send invoice’.
 Here, you will be able to attach the invoice to your email:

 The invoice will then be attached to your email, with your personal payment details visible to the client.

 You can also choose to send a link to your clients with the invoice details.
 Again, start by going to ‘Send invoice’.
 Then, click on Insert link to invoice to insert the link to your email:

 Your clients will then be able to click on the link to open up a web browser with the invoice details.
 To keep the link secured, a unique pin code will automatically be generated and sent to your clients in the same email: